dfo-osdt/osp-docs/docs/guide/getting-started.md

 Password requirements:
 - must contain at least 12 characters
-- cannot appear within the list of known vulnerable passwords For more information please see [5.2.2 - Passwords](/guide/customization-and-security.html#_5-2-2-passwords).
+- cannot appear within the list of known vulnerable passwords For more information please see [7.0 - Account Security](/guide/account-security).
 :::

 4. Click on the _Register_ button.